Bone Broth Cleanse vs Bone Broth Diet Plan: Which to Choose

 Bone Broth Diet Plan

 In comparison to the bone broth cleanse, the bone broth diet plan involves more changes for a longer period of time, but it also includes the bone broth cleanse.
 The typical bone broth diet plan lasts anywhere between seven and 21 days.
-During the three-week diet plan, you’ll pick one to two days each week to do a bone broth cleanse, which will help jump-start weight loss and promote healing.
+During the three-week diet plan, you’ll pick one to two days each week to do a bone broth cleanse, which will help jump-start weight loss efforts.

 While eating solid foods is allowed (and required) on this plan, there are certain foods to avoid before and during a bone broth diet plan (which is sometimes called a detox).
 Dr. Kellyann Petrucci wrote a book outlining a 21-day bone broth diet plan, which serves as a great starting point and reference for this diet.
-It includes bone broth recipes and other suggestions for healthy meals featuring real food recipes that support the natural healing process.
+It includes bone broth recipes and other suggestions for healthy meals featuring real food recipes that support the body’s natural detoxification process.

 On the bone broth diet, you will abstain from the following foods for 21 days: